yosh-matsuda/cpp-yyjson/README.md

 ### Serialization and Deserialization

 As shown above, cpp-yyjson provides conversion between JSON value/array/object classes and C++ ranges and container types recursively.
-In addition to that, the following additional JSON casters are available (see the [reference](docs/reference.md#serialize-and-deserialize-json) in detail):
+In addition, the following JSON casters are available (see the [reference](docs/reference.md#serialize-and-deserialize-json) for details):

 *   Pre-defined STL casters (e.g., `std::optional`, `std::shared_ptr`, `std::variant`, `std::tuple` ([C++23 tuple-like](https://wg21.link/P2165R4))).
 *   Conversion using compile-time reflection of struct/class if it is available.